The Adventures of Sindbad by Gyula Krúdy (Szindbád Három Könyve, 1944) translated from the Hungarian by George Szirtes (1998) NYRB Classics (2011)

-I knew nothing about Gyula Krúdy or about this book before picking it up — what does this Hungarian have to do with the more famous Persian sailor? – but with NYRB Classics one doesn’t have to worry too much about such things.
-One can just pick up a book and begin.
-And when I opened up The Adventures of Sindbad (Szindbád Három Könyve, 1944; tr. from the Hungarian by George Szirtes, 1998) I was in for many pleasant surprises.
+I knew nothing about Gyula Krúdy or about this book before picking it up — what does this Hungarian have to do with the more famous Persian sailor? — but with NYRB Classics one doesn’t have to worry too much about such things.
+Just pick up a book and begin.
+And when I opened up The Adventures of Sindbad I was in for many pleasant surprises.

 We first meet Sindbad in “Youth,” a rather conventional story that in no way foreshadows the strangeness that is to come, though it does touch upon central themes, particularly love and lust.
 The story begins by taking us to “a damp and moonlit night” when an old man is “watching the autumn mist form figures of chimney-sweeps on the rooftops.”
 His mind is taken to an old monastery where, as a child, he used to see a painting of an intimidating and authoritative Prince Lubomirski.
 The red-bearded, shaggy-haired Prince has been dead for two centuries, but still “[t]he young ladies of Podolin who came to the monks for absolution would wreathe his picture with flowers fresh from the meadow, and women, who a couple of centuries before would have given birth to red-bearded, shaggy-haired children, prayed before the prince’s image precisely as they did before pictures of the saints.”

 This opening — the introduction of an old man looking back to a painting of someone then two-centuries’ dead, as well as the adoration of the image — foreshadows the idea that the boundaries of time do not always hold up.
 Sure, two centuries ago the Prince would remove his gloves in the presence of ladies and cannot do so now, but that isn’t stopping their current adoration.